uktrade/trade-remedies-docker/README.md

 Run `make collect-notify-templates`

+## Compiling requirements

+We use pip-compile from https://github.com/jazzband/pip-tools to manage pip dependencies.
+This runs from the make file when generating requirements:

+Run `make all-requirements`

+This needs to be run from the host machine as it does not run in a container.

 ## BDD testing

-Behavioural testing is provided by Behave Django - https://github.com/behave/behave-django and can be triggered by:
+Behavioural testing is provided by [Behave Django](https://github.com/behave/behave-django) and can be triggered by running:

 `make bdd`